conan-io/docs/creating_packages/package_repo.rst

 A *src* folder will be created with the same "hello" source code as in the previous example.
 You can have a look at it, the code is straightforward.

-Now lets have a look to the *conanfile.py*:
+Now let's have a look to the *conanfile.py*:

 .. code-block:: python